-THIS COMPANY insures the lives of individuals for one year, a term of years, or for life, on the MUTCAL PRINCIPLE, the assured for life participating install the profits of the this Company, together with the low rates of premium, present great inducements to such as are disposed to insure.
-SLAVES are inspired for a term of from one to five years, for two-thirds their value.
-All losses are paid within 90 days after satisfactory proof i
+RALEIGH, N. C. THIS COMPANY insures the lives of individuals for one year, a term of years, or for life, on the MUTUAL PRINCIsent great inducements to such as are disposed to insure.
+SLAVES are insured for a term of from one to five years, for two-thirds their value.
+All losses are paid within 90 days after satisfactory proof is